...

 Biography

-Chosen as the first ever Soloist-in-Residence of the Orchestre Métropolitain, he performed alongside Yannick Nézet-Séguin during the 2014-2015 season.
 In 2016, Stéphane made his debut with the Philadelphia Orchestra under the direction of Maestro Nézet-Séguin and performed at the prestigious Gstaad Menuhin Festival in Switzerland.
-During the 2017-2018 season, he took part in the Orchestre Métropolitain’s first European tour with Maestro Nézet-Séguin and made his debut with the London Philharmonic Orchestra.
+During the 2017-2018 season, he took part in the Orchestre Métropolitain’s first European tour with Maestro Nézet-Séguin, performing the Elgar Cello Concerto at the Kölner Philharmonie (Cologne), the Concertgebouw (Amsterdam), and the Philharmonie de Paris.
+He also made his debut with the London Philharmonic Orchestra with conductor John Storgårds.

-Stéphane has performed with violinist and conductor Maxim Vengerov and pianists Alexandre Tharaud, Jan Lisiecki, Louis Lortie, Roger Vignoles, Marc-André Hamelin, Charles Richard-Hamelin and John Lenehan and has worked with conductors Michael Tilson Thomas, Paul McCreesh, John Storgårds, Rune Bergmann, Kensho Watanabe and Tung-Chieh Chuang amongst many others.
-He has participated in a number of masterclasses, notably with cellists Gautier Capuçon and Frans Helmerson.
+Stéphane has shared the stage with renowned violinist and conductor Maxim Vengerov, pianists Alexandre Tharaud, Jan Lisiecki, Louis Lortie, Roger Vignoles, Marc-André Hamelin, and John Lenehan, as well as conductors Michael Tilson Thomas, Paul McCreesh, John Storgårds, Rune Bergmann, Kensho Watanabe, and Tung-Chieh Chuang, among many others.
+He has also taken part in numerous masterclasses, notably with cellists Gautier Capuçon and Frans Helmerson.

-His debut CD recorded with the Quebec Symphony Orchestra and conductor Fabien Gabel was chosen as “Editor’s Choice” in the March 2013 issue of Gramophone Magazine.
-His second album with pianist Marie-Ève Scarfone, featuring works from Haydn, Schubert, and Brahms, was chosen as Gramophone Magazine’s “Critic’s Choice 2016” and recognized as one of the best albums of the year.
-In 2017, Stéphane partnered with harpist Valérie Milot and violinist Antoine Bareil for a third album dedicated to Trios for Violin, Cello and Harp.
-All three of his albums received nominations at the ADISQ Gala.
+His debut CD, recorded with the Quebec Symphony Orchestra under conductor Fabien Gabel, was selected as “Editor’s Choice” in the March 2013 issue of Gramophone magazine.
+His second album, featuring works by Haydn, Schubert, and Brahms with pianist Marie-Ève Scarfone, was named Gramophone’s “Critic’s Choice 2016” and recognized as one of the year’s best recordings.
+In 2017, Stéphane collaborated with harpist Valérie Milot and violinist Antoine Bareil on a third album devoted to trios for violin, cello, and harp.
+All three recordings received nominations for Classical Album of the Year at the ADISQ Gala.

 Stéphane was a student of the late cellist and conductor Yuli Turovsky for more than 10 years.
 He holds a master’s degree in Music Performance from the University of Montreal.

-Stéphane plays the 1707 “Countess of Stainlein, Ex-Paganini” Stradivarius cello, on generous loan by Mrs. Sophie Desmarais.
+He plays the 1707 “Countess of Stainlein, Ex-Paganini” Stradivarius cello, generously on loan from Mrs. Sophie Desmarais.

 © Suzanne Boyer / Stéphane Tétreault (translation by Stéphane Tétreault)